 The topic of safeguards has received little attention in the empirical literature evaluating trade policy.
 The three exceptions to this pattern of neglect are Grossman's (1986) study of the ITC's investigation of the steel industry, Pindyck and Rotemberg's (1986) study of the US copper investigation, and Kelly's (1988) study of wood products in the United States.
 These three papers are all concerned with the final phase of the ITC decision process, in which the ITC determines whether or not imports are the substantial cause of injury to an industry.
-Since this paper conducts an ex post analysis of the effectiveness of the motorcycle safeguard relief, it does not directly consider whether H-D was entitled to the relief; Such an analysis should examine the period prior to safeguard implementation.
+Since this paper conducts an expost analysis of the effectiveness of the motorcycle safeguard relief, it does not directly consider whether H-D was entitled to the relief; Such an analysis should examine the period prior to safeguard implementation.
 Nevertheless, it is reasonable for us to infer from the paper's short-term simulation results that increased imports were unlikely a major cause of injury to H-D. Indeed, the ITC's protective actions may not have been warranted, because our demand estimates demonstrate that the large Japanese motorcycles were not "like or directly competitive products"3 with H-D's, indicating that American and Japanese motorcycles were poorly matched substitutes for each other in the eyes of US consumers.

-A major aim of the safeguard remedy is to allow domestic industries adversely affected by increased imports to improve their competitiveness in international markets.
-Even though H-D would not have been entitled to the escape clause, it remains plausible that safeguard protection did give H-D breathing room in which to innovate, or upgrade its new motorcycles.
-The long-term simulation results indicate that, with the safeguard remedy, H-D likely derived 10 percent more profits from its innovation activities than if no safeguards had been available.
-Though we had to impose restrictive modeling assumptions to obtain this estimate, the finding of such a small amount of extra benefit leads us to suspect that H-D would have upgraded its new motorcycles even in the absence of safeguard protection.
+Since H-D was not entitled to the escape clause, it would not have been plausible that safeguard protection gave H-D breathing room in which to innovate, or upgrade its new motorcycles; in fact, H-D upgraded its new motorcycles even in the absence of safeguard protection.
 This finding suggests that the coincidence between the period of safeguard relief and that of H-D's recovery does not constitute sufficient evidence of the effectiveness of the safeguard policy.

 The rest of the paper is organized as follows.
 The next section presents an overview of the US motorcycle market, and presents descriptive statistics from our dataset.
 Examination of market-level data reveals a distinctive feature of the market, namely, that H-D experienced increases in both the sales price and the quantity sold in the safeguard period, whereas its Japanese counterparts increased their sales prices much slower, while their quantities sold substantially decreased.
-The finding that motorcycle prices played a small role in H-D's sales expansion casts doubt on the effectiveness of safeguard protection in promoting H-D's recovery, especially from the short-term perspective.
-To quantitatively assess the extent to which US safeguard protection promoted H-D's recovery, subsequent sections present structural supply and demand estimates that describe the US motorcycle market, and conduct counterfactual analyses.
+The finding that motorcycle prices played a small role in H-D's sales expansion casts doubt on the effectiveness of safeguard protection in promoting H-D's recovery.
+To quantitatively assess the extent to which US safeguard protection promoted H-D's recovery, subsequent sections present structural supply and demand model that describes the US motorcycle market, and conduct counterfactual analyses.
 Section 3 employs a random-coefficient discrete choice model to estimate motorcycle demand in the US market.
 The methodology controls for endogeneity of price, and allows for heterogeneity in individual consumer tastes.
-Combined with estimates of a supply-side model, Section 4 conducts simulation analyses by asking what would have happened to H-D's sales in the absence of safeguard protection.
-We evaluate the effects of safeguard protection from the short-run and long-term perspectives already presented above.
+Combined with a supply-side model, Section 4 conducts simulation analyses by asking what would have happened to H-D's sales in the absence of safeguard protection.
 For this simulation approach to be successful, the model used for the exercise must closely approximate the economic environment under study, and the policy of interest must be exogenous to the environment.
-The section examines several sensitivity analyses and discusses the robustness of our obtained results to alternative specifications, including supplyside behavior.
-Section 5 concludes, followed by data and technical appendices.
+The section examines several sensitivity analyses and discusses the robustness of our obtained results to alternative specifications, including supply-side behavior.
+Section 5 concludes, followed by data appendix.